Paul Budde

 Early forms of democracy

 Until 1302 the city of Ghent was ruled by 39 rich patrician families.
-This ended with the Battle of the Golden Spurs at the patricians supported the King of France who was defeated by the Count of Flanders, who in turn was supported by the guilds and tradespeople of Ghent and Brugge.
+This ended with the Battle of the Golden Spurs at the patricians supported the King of France who was defeated by the Count of Flanders, who in turn was supported by the guilds and tradespeople of Ghent and Bruges.
 From this time onwards these two last groups did receive a greater say in the ruling of the city.

 He was killed under rather unclear circumstances during a local uprising in 1345 – perhaps because of his often rather tyrannic regime as some have suggested.
 However, his legacy as a ‘wise ruler’ survived.
 His sons fled to England and Philip van Artevelde went back to Ghent in 1360.
 He organised a range of rather successfulness uprising between 1379 and 1382.
 He had some success in May that year, however he was killed in a battle led by the French later on in that year.